bee-queue/bee-queue/README.md

   - Be JSON-serializable (for `JSON.stringify`)
   - Never be used to pass large pieces of data (100kB+)
   - Ideally be as small as possible (1kB or less)
-- `options`: object used by Bee-Queue to store timeout, retries, etc.
+- `options`: object used by beequeue to store timeout, retries, etc.
   - Do not modify directly; use job methods instead.
 - `queue`: the Queue responsible for this instance of the job.
 This is either:
   - the queue that called `createJob` to make the job